Kwpolska/chriswarrick.com/posts/2020/06/03/reinstalling-macos-what-to-try-when-all-else-fails.rst

 it easier to install their OS and to make boot media even when stuff doesn’t work, even from Windows.
-The Hackintosh folks can just find someone with a working Mac and ask them to download from App Store and make install media, or find less legitimate sources.
-But if your system crashes, I’d probably want to get working install media immediately, myself, and from Apple.
+The Hackintosh folks can just find someone with a working Mac and ask them to download from App Store and make install media, or find less legitimate sources, they probably don’t care as much.
+But if my own system crashes, I’d probably want to get working install media immediately, myself, and from Apple.
+Without all this mess.